dret/lectures/south-africa-2017/README.md

 # API Academy South Africa Tour 2017

-Slides for two API Academy workshops in South Africa, in Johannesburg and Capetown in February 2017.
+Slides for two API Academy workshops in South Africa, in Johannesburg and Cape Town in February 2017.

 ## License